 Nabalus roanensis Chickering.
 Common name: Roan Rattlesnake-root.
 Phenology: Aug-Oct.
 Habitat: Mountain forests, grassy balds, at high elevations.
-Distribution: W. NC and e.
-TN.
+Distribution: W. North Carolina and e.
+Tennessee.

 Origin/Endemic status: Endemic